The museum collections reflect the daily lives of people in Doncaster from the 18th century to the present day.

 Peasholm Park Scarborough, North Yorkshire is open for everyone to enjoy all year round, 24 hours a day and seven days a week.
 Entrance to the Park, which is never closed, is FREE.

-Fully accessible nature paths let you explore a stunning, safe wetland habitat.
-Fabulous for bird watching, you may have seen the starling murmurations (we did and it was so mezmerizing!)
-We have visited in all seasons – wellies on if the weather isn’t great, although visiting in the sunshine is really lovely.
+Fully accessible nature paths let you explore a stunning, safe wetland habitat which is fabulous for bird watching.
+We have visited in all seasons – with wellies on if the weather isn’t great, although visiting in the sunshine is really lovely.
 We often go in the summer holidays.
-Trails are popular with my children, so they like the fact that they can spot birds or ducks and tick them off on a trail sheet.
-They also love looking out for some of the wooden carved creatures along the way, plus there was a little den right at the end that they played in for ages!Ā Potteric Carr hosts a wonderul variety of events from Forest Tots (forest play for pre schoolers) to arts and craft sessions during the school holidays.
+The trails are popular with my children, so they like the fact that they can spot birds or ducks and tick them off on a trail sheet.
+They also love looking out for some of the wooden carved creatures along the way, plus there was a little den right at the end that they played in for ages!
+Potteric Carr hosts a wonderul variety of events from Forest Tots (forest play for pre schoolers) to arts and craft sessions during the school holidays.
 The cafe is great too.

 We did the blue route on our last visit and saw sheep, cows, fish, goats, and an alpaca as well as birds and ducks!